Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 The selection of useful layout templates is one of the key features of Beaver Builder.
 Best of all, each template can be fully customized through the Beaver Builder user interface.

-Whether you decide to start with a blank page or use one of the layouts, the page builder will launch and take over the WordPress Dashboard.
-Thanks to this approach, you get plenty of space to work in.
+Whether you decide to start with a blank page or use one of the layouts, the page builder will launch and take over the WordPress Dashboard, meaning you get plenty of space to work in.
 Editing any of the existing layout content is as easy as clicking on an element and then interacting with the pop-up panel.

 One especially nice aspect of Beaver Builder is that any changes you make are applied to your page instantly.
 Thanks to this real-time preview, you always have a good idea of how your finished page will look when you do save your changes.